quic-shouhu/qrb_ros_image_resize/README.md

 ## 👋 Overview

-Qualcomm's smart devices, use NV12 as the default image color space format.
-To embrace open source and facilitate developers in NV12 image to downscaling, we have developed the image resize ROS node that support EVA acceleration.
+Qualcomm smart devices use NV12 as the default image color space format.
+To support open-source development and simplify NV12 image downscaling for developers, we have created an image resize ROS node with EVA hardware acceleration.
 The feature as follows:

 - Provide ROS node include
   - API to downscale nv12 image.